CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the WordPress Backend

 Add Help Items - Content

-The Widgets created by the CM OnBoarding plugin are made useful by filling them with Help Items.
+The Widgets created by the WordPress OnBoarding plugin are made useful by filling them with Help Items.
 Help Items require a little setting up and adjustment to look and work in a desirable way.

 To add new Help Items to a widget navigate to CM On-Boarding Add New Item.